AppWerft/ElevatorstatePublicTransportHamburg/README.md

 ![](./assets/overpass.png)

 # Server for sending notifications
-The nodeJS realized server has three tasks
+The [nodeJS realized server](https://elevatorshh.herokuapp.com/) has three tasks:

 ## Subscribe/unsubscribe devices
 For this run a http-server with endpoints